-Grab the entire family and choose between the Christmas towns where you’ll spend the holidays.
+Grab the entire family and check out these Christmas towns where many will spend the holidays, and you can too if you want.
 Here’s hoping we see a white Christmas in Texas –not ice, but lots of snow!

 The 12 Most Charming Christmas Towns In Texas

-Why are these Texas Christmas towns on the most charming Christmas towns in Texas list?
+Why are these Texas Christmas towns on the list of the most charming Christmas towns in Texas?
 Well, let’s dig in and find out.
-I would love to know what your favorite Christmas towns are too.
+I would love to know what your favorite Christmas towns are, too.

-Small town Marshall spreading holiday cheer since 1987, will shine again during the holiday season with its outdoor skating rink and lit-up downtown.
+Small town Marshall, which has been spreading holiday cheer since 1987, will shine again during the holiday season with its outdoor skating rink and lit-up downtown.
 If I’m not mistaken, Marshall was one of the first towns to have an outdoor ice skating rink.

 • Historic Palace Theatre

 See fabulous classic Christmas movies all season long!

 Looking for a fabulous place to stay while in Grapevine?
 Consider the Hotel Vin Boutique Hotel in Grapevine.